orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Infrageometry
 	-

+- A lot of this started with the ide

 visualization
 - Small ring outline in continuation + vertex?
 - Intersection on screen been non-intersection in the structure, way of rendering it.